-As a preview and prelude to LACOL’s “Language Instruction Hack-a-thon” next May at Swarthmore College (http://lacol.net/language-hackathon), you are cordially invited to join a team meeting on Monday, December 12, 2016.
+As a preview and prelude to LACOL’s “Language Instruction Hack-a-thon” next May at Swarthmore College (https://lacol.net/language-hackathon), you are cordially invited to join a team meeting on Monday, December 12, 2016.
 This session is particular relevant for faculty and technologists with an interest in language placement/diagnostics and refreshers, and especially anyone who is curious to know more about plans for the hack-a-thon.

 Meeting: LACOL Language Instruction: pre-hack-a-thon brainstorm on language placement, diagnostics and refreshers

 Special Guest Speakers:

-Chico Zimmerman, Professor of Classics, Carleton College
+- Chico Zimmerman, Professor of Classics, Carleton College

-Clara Hardy, Professor of Classics, Carleton College
+- Clara Hardy, Professor of Classics, Carleton College

-To launch the conversation, Professors Zimmerman and Hardy from Carleton College will share an update on their Latin placement project.
-Throughout the summer and fall, they have been designing a more effective placement test for Latin and exploring a number of web-based tools/platforms for delivery – see: http://lacol.net/latin-placement-lacol2016.
+- To launch the conversation, Professors Zimmerman and Hardy from Carleton College will share an update on their Latin placement project.
+Throughout the summer and fall, they have been designing a more effective placement test for Latin and exploring a number of web-based tools/platforms for delivery – see: https://lacol.net/latin-placement-lacol2016.
 Thought focused on Latin content, their work provides excellent food for thought with broad relevance to diagnostics and refreshers for modern languages as well.

-The remainder of the session will focus on plans for the hack-a-thon.
+- The remainder of the session will focus on plans for the hack-a-thon.
 What are the shared goals?
 What pre-work can help to lay a solid foundation?
 What kinds of productive “hands on” work can faculty and technologist do together in person in May?

-A small group of faculty has done some brainstorming about the hack-a-thon already.
+- A small group of faculty has done some brainstorming about the hack-a-thon already.
 We will share initial ideas and build from there.

 Debrief on Carleton’s CUBE pilot (online summer bridge program for quantitative skills)

 On October 19, LACOL held a webinar with special guests Melissa Eblen-Zayas and Janet Russell from Carleton College.
-In this one-hour session, Melissa and Janet shared their experiences running the first iteration ofthe ‘Carleton Undergraduate Bridge Experience’ or CUBE, a new online summer bridge program designed to support entering students with quantitative skills and reasoning.
+In this one-hour session, Melissa and Janet shared their experiences running the first iteration of the ‘Carleton Undergraduate Bridge Experience’ or CUBE, a new online summer bridge program designed to support entering students with quantitative skills and reasoning.
 Carleton’s creative approach to developing CUBE riveted the audience at the June LACOL workshop as the pilot was just getting underway.
 Now in this “debrief” session, you can hear all about what went into running the program in the first round, how students responded, and the lessons that were learned.
 The meeting was held in Zoom with ample opportunity for Q&A and discussion.
 Contact Liz Evans (email@example.com) for more information.

-Melissa Eblen-Zayas, Associate Professor of Physics and Director of the Perlman Center for Learning and Teaching, Carleton College
+- Melissa Eblen-Zayas, Associate Professor of Physics and Director of the Perlman Center for Learning and Teaching, Carleton College

 - Janet Russell, Director of Academic Technology, Carleton College